 Pursuant to N.J.S.A.
-18A:22-44.2 any negative unreserved, undesignated general fund balance or special revenue fund balance that is reported as a direct result from a delay in the payment of state aid until the following fiscal year, is not considered a violation of New Jersey statute and regulation nor in need of corrective action.
-The District deficit in the GAAP funds statement of \$1,083,924.07 in the General Fund and \$38,548.00 in the Special Revenue Fund is equal to or less than the last state aid payment.
+18A:22-44.2 any negative unreserved, undesignated general fund balance that is reported as a direct result from a delay in the June payments of state aid until the following fiscal year, is not considered in violation of New Jersey statute and regulation nor in need of corrective action.
+The District deficit in the GAAP funds statements of \$88,667.11 is less than the last two state aid payments.